 Key Words: Assault – plea of guilty – section 10 Crimes (Sentencing Procedure) Act 1999 – 12 month good behaviour bond – apprehended violence order on mandatory terms

-The offender was drinking at an upmarket bar in Sydney CBD.
-The offender was intoxicated at the time and a verbal argument resulted between him and the victim resulting in the offender punching the victim numerous times to his face.
+Our client was drinking at an upmarket bar in Sydney CBD.
+He was intoxicated at the time and a verbal argument resulted between him and the victim resulting in JC punching the victim numerous times to his face.

-A security officer has intervened to separate both men, the offender has assaulted the security officer by kicking his upper leg.
-The offender has then attempted to further assault the security guard.
-Further security officers arrived and have removed the offender from the premises, Police appeared on scene arresting the offender and taking him into custody.
-The offender pleaded guilty to the charge of assault.
+A security officer intervened to separate both men which resulted in JC allegedly assaulting the security officer by kicking his upper leg.
+JC then attempted to further assault the security guard.
+Security officers arrived and removed JC from the premises, where Police appeared on the scene arresting JC and taking him into custody.
+Our client pleaded guilty to the charge of assault.

-O’Brien Solicitors set out the offender’s subjective case as a person of good character, his strong family support and his remorse.
-The solicitor also tendered several family references on the offender’s behalf and a letter from the offender addressed to the Court stating his ongoing rehabilitation and remorse for the incident.
+O’Brien Criminal and Civil Solicitors set out JC’s subjective case as a person of good character, his strong family support and his remorse.
+The solicitor also tendered several family references on the offender’s behalf and a letter from JC addressed to the Court stating his ongoing rehabilitation and remorse for the incident.